 Medic: This requires training.
 Get an education in first aid, CPR, and household hedgewitchery.
 Learn your legal rights and responsibilities.
 You are the one who needs to carry a full first aid kit.
 You can find some resources here.

 Supply: Carry all the necessary stuff.
 Bring food, water, phone chargers, ear plugs, bandannas, heat packs, basic first aid kit, hygiene supplies, and a little book of helpful phone numbers & addresses (like lawyers, hospitals, friends, local orgs, etc.).
 Get a good backpack and a quick-access bag.
 A little grocery cart or tough-wheeled wagon wouldn’t hurt, either.
 If you live outside a major city, you should also have a car.
 A van is even better.

 Engineer: Those awesome LED protest signs?
 The messages projected onto buildings?
 Those are your job.
-If you can program an Arduino, you can do even better.
+If you can program an arduino, you can do even better.
 You have the gadgets; flashlight, laser pointer, 2-way radios, multitool, anything you think might come in handy.
-It would also be good to learn basic household emergency skills.
+It would also be good to learn basic household skills.

 Messenger: This encompasses artists, writers, and people papering the streets.
 Make sure any facts you use to craft a message are accurate before you use them.
 Run a blog, a Pinterest board, a local mini gallery inside a coffee shop.
 Make powerful art and make sure as many people see/hear/read it as possible.

 Spy: Not as much fun as it sounds.
 Involves some technical setup (likely running TOR inside a vm, for starters) and hanging out in hate groups anon/pseudonymously.
 Would have to keep an eye on some unpleasant places, and report on them/warn their potential targets.
 Get lots of screencaps.
 Not for those with PTSD.
 Will be stressful.
 Can also spend time reporting hate groups on social media.